What is a General Practitioner?

 The evaluations performed at UrgentMED are used in conjunction with the requirements from referring specialists to clear patients for surgery.
 Preoperative evaluations are a type of examination that identifies an individual’s risk factors before going into surgery.
 That means that any likelihood for cardiac or infectious complications are determined beforehand to better inform the practicing surgeon of any difficulties they may encounter.

 The information from a preoperative consultation is vital to both surgeons and anesthesiologists and should not take place at the last minute.
 UrgentMED can provide pre-operative clearance with little to no waiting time and on a walk-in basis.

 Find a General Practitioner Near You

 General practitioners often work in single private practices with a handful of nurses and other medical staff.
-However, it is not unusual to find general practitioners working within medical institutions such as hospitals or walk-in clinics like UrgentMED Network.
-For general practitioners that don’t require an appointment or insurance, visit the doctors at these 14 convenient UrgentMED Network locations:
+However, it is not unusual to find general practitioners working within medical institutions such as hospitals or walk-in clinics like UrgentMED.
+For general practitioners that don’t require an appointment or insurance, visit the doctors at these convenient UrgentMED locations:

 If you need urgent care, an examination, diagnostic testing, or a routine check-up on a moment’s notice, visit the walk-in clinics of UrgentMED.
 Our friendly and experienced general practitioners are typically available seven days a week: weekdays from 8 am to 8 pm and weekends from 9 am to 5 pm.
 Our Culver City location has extended hours from 8 am to midnight, and 8 am to 5 pm on weekends